Day Trip From San Francisco to Bodega Bay

 The buildings and homes lining this two-lane roadway gradually give way to weathered barns and sheds, neat farmhouses, gentle hillsides, and pastures filled with cattle, sheep, goats, and horses.
 Enjoy the views around each bend and, when there's a Y in the road, go right on Valley Ford Road, which eventually blends into Highway 1, known on this particular stretch as the Shoreline Highway.

-A life-sized cutout of Hitchcock stands outside the Bodega Country Store, which in addition to organic groceries and take-out food, boasts an amazing collection of Hitchcock memorabilia on its walls and hanging from its ceiling.
-And it’s fun to browse this town’s diverse mix of shops and businesses, offering gifts, antiques, Peruvian fabrics, surfing equipment, fine art, fresh-roasted coffee, local crafts, yoga classes, massage, and skin care.
+Park the car and stretch your legs a bit.
+It's fun to browse this small town's diverse mix of shops and businesses, offering gifts, antiques, Peruvian fabrics, surfing equipment, fine art, fresh-roasted coffee, local crafts, yoga classes, massage, and skin care.

-Then it’s on to our destination.
-Retrace your route the short distance on the Bodega Highway back to Highway 1, turn right, and it’s just four miles to Bodega Bay, a shallow, rocky inlet about five miles wide on the coast of the Pacific Ocean.
+Then it's on to our destination.
+Retrace your route the short distance on the Bodega Highway back to Highway 1, turn right, and it's just a bit more than five miles to Bodega Bay, a shallow, rocky inlet about five miles wide on the coast of the Pacific Ocean.

 On the north end of this bay, the fishing village of Bodega Bay (pop.
 1,077) hugs the hillside in a protected harbor.
 This small community offers a delightful mix of shops, restaurants, art galleries, and multiple ways to explore the stunning natural beauty of this amazing area.